autogluon/autogluon/docs/tutorials/image_classification/beginner.md

 ## Use AutoGluon to Fit Models

-Now, we want to obtain a neural network classifier using AutoGluon:
+Now, we want to fit a classifier using AutoGluon:

 ```{.python .input}
 classifier = task.fit(dataset,